-To recognize National Siblings Day, we’re sharing stories about Mighty Girls with their brothers and sisters.
-Sometimes they play together and sometimes they argue, but these Mighty Girls and their siblings are always ready to support one another no matter what comes their way.
+To recognize National Siblings Day, we’re sharing our favorite books about Mighty Girls and their brothers and sisters.
+This post features books about welcoming new siblings in the first part, about the special relationship between sisters in part two, and the bond between sisters and brothers in part three.
+Sometimes they play together and sometimes they argue, but these Mighty Girls and their siblings are always ready to support one another no matter what comes their way!

 For more of our favorite girl-empowering books celebrating the love of family, check out our blog post, "To My Mighty Girl With Love: 40 Stories About Parents, Grandparents, and Siblings."

 Soon-to-Be Big Sister: Welcoming New Babies

 If your Mighty Girl is soon to be a big sister, you may want a book that talks about the excitement of becoming a sibling.
 These books are a great way to prepare your Mighty Girl for the arrival of a new baby — whether you know if she'll have a brother or sister, or are leaving it for a surprise — as well as the special role she can play as a big sister.

 There's no question that becoming a big sister can bring many changes.
 The little girl in this toddler book discovers that babies come with their share of inconveniences, from remembering to be quiet at naptime to dealing with dirty diapers, but she's still excited by the baby's arrival — and by how grown-up she feels when she realizes how much she can do.
 Simple text and colorful illustrations help toddlers and preschoolers celebrate the joys of being the big sister.